Charity shops in Runcorn

 Asking GoldPaid online from Runcorn

 It begins with a message online.
 A Runcorn charity team sends photos to GoldPaid on WhatsApp and asks anything it wants to know before posting.
-GoldPaid replies with a free prepaid Royal Mail Special Delivery label, a tracked and insured service aiming for next-working-day delivery to GB mainland addresses, with a signature required on arrival.
+GoldPaid replies with a free prepaid Royal Mail Special Delivery label, a tracked and signed-for service aiming for next-working-day delivery to GB mainland addresses, with a signature required on arrival.

 There are buyers closer to home, but a specialist precious-metal buyer with a city-grade operation generally means a drive into Liverpool, around 16 to 18 miles from Runcorn and roughly 25 to 30 minutes by road, parking and waiting aside.
 For a volunteer-run shop, that is time the online route gives back.